simplemindedbot/simplemindedbot/content/pages/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please message us via [GitHub](https://github.com/sr4001).
+If you have any questions about this Privacy Policy, please message us via [our contact form](@/pages/contact.md).

 ## Consent